 5 Tips On How To Use Curves in Photoshop

 #1 Lighten / Darken Your Image (1:25 min)

-THE most basic function and probably why this tool came to be is the ability to darken and lighten your image.
+THE most basic function and probably why this tool came to be one of the tips on how to use curves in Photoshop is the ability to darken and lighten your image.
 Once you get used to it, you will do this all the time without thinking about it!

 So, after creating a curve adjustment layer, lift the curve to lighten the image, or drag it down to darken it.
 Now, this will affect the whole image, but with just one more step you can select where an adjustment should be visible.
 Once you made a curve adjustment, just select the mask from the adjustment layer and hit CMD/Ctrl + I. This will invert the layer mask and you can then use a white brush to paint the effect into the image.